microsoft/glpk-nuget/README.md

 In addition to the source for GLPK, this repository contains:
 * Scripts to build GLPK for various platforms (in the [build](https://github.com/microsoft/glpk-nuget/blob/main/build/) directory).
 * A C# file, [content/GlpkNative.cs](https://github.com/microsoft/glpk-nuget/blob/main/content/GlpkNative.cs), containing
-  C# renderings of some of the public API of GLPK, using pinvoke technology to wrap the native entry points.
+  a C# declarations for some of the public API of GLPK, using PInvoke technology to wrap the native entry points.
-  This is for convience and its use is optional for clients of the nuget package.
+  This is for convenience and its use is optional for clients of the nuget package.
 * The project [test/GlpkTest.csproj](https://github.com/microsoft/glpk-nuget/blob/main/test) that is used to perform basic tests of the GLPK builds.
 * The project [package/Glpk.Native.csproj](https://github.com/microsoft/glpk-nuget/blob/main/package) that is used solely to define